swarmauri/swarmauri-sdk/pkgs/core/swarmauri_core/distances/README.md

 4.  **Triangle Inequality**: The direct distance between two points must be less than or equal to the sum of the distances between each point and a third point.
 This ensures consistency with the concept of distance.

 If a function does not satisfy all these properties, it cannot be considered a metric.
-Instead, it can be referred to as a distance-like function.

 Now, considering the definition of a distance: